Monthly Archives:: February 2010

+Is nuclear the answer for energy needs?
 It’s no secret energy use in the United States has risen, with Americans having a seemingly unending appetite for the cars, gadgets and appliances that help them get through their day.
-The increasing cost, environmentally and financially, of supplying this energy using fossil fuels is bringing the discussion of alternative energy sources to the forefront.
-Alternatives include wind, solar and nuclear.
+The increasing cost, environmentally and financially, of supplying this energy using fossil fuels is bringing the discussion… Read more »

 MOUNT VERNON — Mount Vernon senior Ian Richardson made the most of his opportunities at the Division I State Swimming Championships on Friday morning.